Beautiful game: Meet Jeremie Frimpong’s beautiful Ghanaian girlfriend Tamira

 She has also been spotted cheering him on during international matches, wearing his Holland jersey from the stands.

-Rumoured to be of Ghanaian descent like Frimpong, Tamira has built her own following of 35,000 on TikTok, thanks to her makeup tutorials and beauty content.
+Rumoured to be of Ghanaian descent like Frimpong, Tamira has built her own following of 35,000 on TikTok, thanks to her makeup tutorials and beauty content, per the Sun.

 Life beyond the spotlight